Welcome to Advanced Python Programming for GIS - Fall-2 2022

 All required elements should be present.
 Project reports should be properly linked to your Penn State personal home page.

-Project reports must be published in your Penn State Web space by the assigned due date.
+Project reports must be submitted to Canvas by the assigned due date.
 Contact the instructor if you need extra time.
 Most activity deliverables are due on Tuesdays, one week from the start of the assignment (refer to the course calendar for the exact schedule).
 Please make every effort to submit your deliverables on time.

 - Creativity: 10%

 Adequate fulfillment of all the requirements for an assignment merits a score of 90 out of 100 percent.
 Ten percent (or a fraction thereof) has been reserved and will be awarded for projects with content that exceeds that which is outlined in these instructions.
-Examples of such work include, but are not limited to: providing particularly good, lengthy description and explanation in the maps' captions; posing a few good questions concerning project content; or experimenting with the software and demonstrating new skills or operations.
+Examples of such work include, but are not limited to providing particularly good, lengthy descriptions and explanations in the maps' captions; posing a few good questions concerning project content, or experimenting with the software and demonstrating new skills or operations.
 This criterion is particularly important in this course as it differentiates portfolios that are otherwise very similar.

 Letter grades will be based on the following percentages: